openwns/documentation/usersGuide/modules/dll/glue/funTutorial/introduction.rst

 achieved by allowing configuration at several levels.
 The levels of configurability in order of increasing abstraction are:

-- *Parameterization level:*
+- *Parametrization level:*

-   The lowest level of configuration includes the parameterization of concrete FUs: What is the window size of the *SelectiveRepeat* ARQ unit?
+   The lowest level of configuration includes the parametrization of concrete FUs: What is the window size of the *SelectiveRepeat* ARQ unit?
 What is the Maximum Transfer Unit (MTU) of the Segmentation And Reassembly (SAR) unit?